 Physical Features of the Falls

-Iguazu Falls is not a single waterfall but an extensive system of cascades that stretches across the border for nearly 2.7 kilometers.
-The physical dimensions and arrangement of the falls are what set them apart as one of the world’s great natural spectacles.
+Iguazu Falls is not a single waterfall but a vast system of cascades stretching across the Argentina-Brazil border for nearly 2.7 kilometers.
+Its unique physical form and immense scale differentiate it from other famous waterfalls worldwide.

 Overall Dimensions and Number of Drops